harinethra-r/sql_retail_sales_project/README.md

 ## Project Overview

 **Project Title**: Retail Sales Analysis
-**Level**: Beginner
 **Database**: `p1_retail_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project demonstrates core SQL skills used by data analysts to explore, clean, and analyze retail sales data.
+It focuses on database setup, exploratory data analysis (EDA), and business-driven SQL queries to uncover insights from transactional sales data.

 ## Objectives